Here’s everything about your employer being able to see if you copy files from your work computer:

 Such software keeps track of every time a file is copied, and it can even be set up to send an alert when certain behaviors are observed.

-If a certain file is flagged, your employer might be notified every time it is copied, especially to an external device like a flash drive.
+If a certain file is flagged, your employer might be notified every time it is copied, especially to a USB device.

 Such software can be installed on individual devices.